Chongyang Festival 2024

 Double Ninth Festival, is also called Chongyang Festival (Chung Yeung Festival in Hong Kong).
 It is a traditional Chinese festival for the elders.
 So it is known as Senior People’s Day.

 In China, the number nine is regarded as a Yang number.
 So the ninth day of the ninth lunar month is called the double-ninth (Chongyang in Chinese).

-People in Hong Kong and Macao will have one day break to celebrate this traditional festival.
+People in Hong Kong and Macao will have a day break to celebrate this traditional festival.

 How to Celebrate the Double Ninth Festival?

 The Double Ninth Festival is celebrated by caring for the elderly, eating auspicious food to drive away from danger, and enjoying outdoor activities.
 The most well-known traditions are climbing hills, hiking, eating Chongyang cakes, admiring chrysanthemums, drinking chrysanthemum tea, and wearing cornels (Zhuyu).